With its glorious tapestry of remote mountain temples and thriving cityscapes, Japan hits the sweet spot on many a bucket list.

 Ethereal waterfalls, vast flower-filled parks and striking alpine routes are also yours to marvel at.

 As Rita Golden Gelman writes in Tales of a Female Nomad, “My spirit gets nourished in faraway places… I learn best and most happily by doing, touching, sharing, tasting.
 When I’m somewhere I’ve never been before, learning goes on all day, every day.”

 Japan is a never-ending source of revival and growth, just as Gelman describes.

 And more than the food, the solo culture or the safety, it’s this element of freedom that makes the Land of the Rising Sun most alluring to those travelling alone.

 Get booking for a voyage of discovery – both of this wonderful country, and yourself.

 Fancy two epic weeks exploring Japan?
-Flash Pack have just launched a Japan adventure for solo travellers.
+Take a look at our Japan adventure for solo travellers.